-- Slide the system switch up to Cool position. - Slide the Cooling Fan Switch to the desired position.
+- Slide the thermostat switch to Cool position. - Slide the Fan Mode and Fan Speed Switches to the desired positions.

 On/Low: A/C compressor cycles on and off with the thermostat while fan runs continuously at low speed.

 On/High: A/C compressor cycles on and off with the thermostat while fan runs continuously at high speed.